-You'll need to make sure everything in your shipment is well numbered, labelled and inventoried.
+Making sure everything in your shipment is labelled and inventoried.

 You will be required to provide a detailed inventory of your shipment including clear labelling.
 If your removals company are providing packing services they will complete this on your behalf and provide you with a copy.
 If you are doing this yourself ensure you label your boxes clearly so the removal company can reference these properly on the inventory with a list of items contained in each box.